microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 ## Table Discovery

 Prior to this release candidate, any tables defined in a processing source's assembly were associated with that processing source.
-The SDK runtime ensured that tables that do not provide a static build method are built by passing their `TableDescriptor`s to the processing source's `CustomDataProcessor`'s `BuiltTable` method.

 Now, a `ProcessingSource` provides an instance of an `IProcessingSourceTableProvider`.
 All tables returned by this instance's `Discover` method are associated with that `ProcessingSource`.

 Note that "cooker tables" (tables which depend on data cookers and provide their own static build methods) that